ruybrito106/evolutionary-ts-forecast/README.md

-# evolutionary-ts-forecast
+# Genetic algorithm for time-series forecasting
-Evolutionary algorithm for time-series forecasting
+Genetic algorithm for time-series forecasting